The Summer Nanny

 It was only the first week of the trial, and Tess was ready for it to be over.
 Although she desperately wanted justice for her younger brother, it was agonizing having to relive the night he died by sitting through the trial.

 Nathan and Chloe sat to her right and Adams to her left.
 Since Adams was the lead investigator in Chris’s murder, he was obligated to be present at the trial.
-But Tess had to take her own vacation in order to be there.
+But Tess had to take vacation time in order to be there.

 “The State would like to call its first witness, Bridgett Hammond, to the stand.”